TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 (ES QA Board)

-is responsible for the overall quality of examinations and final assessments, and thus that of certificates issued by ES.
+Is responsible for the overall quality of examinations and final assessments, and thus that of certificates issued by ES.
 The ES QA Board monitors compliance with the ES QA processes.

-Fraudis committed when it is not possible to accurately assess the knowledge of learners.
+FraudIs committed when it is not possible to accurately assess the knowledge of learners.
 Fraud includes the use of forbidden materials during assessments, copies of the assessment questions or assignment beforehand or sharing assessment questions with others.
 It also includes committing plagiarism (such as copying the work of others and presenting it as own work, either on purpose or due to carelessness and/or incomplete referencing).

-Third Party PlatformsES courses can be offered via third-party platforms (such as edX).
+Third-Party PlatformsES courses can be offered via third-party platforms (such as edX).
 In such cases the learner also follows the terms and conditions and code of conduct of the third-party platforms, which can be found on their website.

-2. Entry level, prior education and work experience
+II.
+Entry level, prior education and work experience

 C. Entry level to course(s)